PurpleLightBlue/ToDoListAPI/README.md

 The ToDoList application is a simple task management system that allows users to create, read, update, and delete to-do items.
 It uses ASP.NET Core for the backend and Entity Framework Core for data access.

+### Things that went well
+I feel pleased with the layout of the project in that it follows a Domain Driven Design for its layers.
+Also I am pleased with the tests although maybe some more true end-to-end tests wouldnt go amiss.
+As mentioned in the front-end readme this API is very naive in that there is light security and no concept of Users and thier associated accounts.
+Again some sort of integration with Okta or Entra would be my choice to have some sort of token and claims based authentication to vlaidate users.

 ## Features

 - Add new to-do items